On the stability of $\phi$-uniform domains: Examples of -uniform domains

+In this subsection we understand $\Rn\setminus \overline{D}$, for the terminology {\em complementary domain} of a domain $D\subset\Rn$.
+When we talk about complement of a domain is another domain, we mean in the sense of its complementary domain.
 Because simply connected uniform domains in plane are quasidisks \cite{MS79} (see also \cite{Geh99}), it follows that the complement of such a uniform domain also is uniform.
 A motivation to this observation of uniform domains leads to investigate the complementary domains in the case of $\varphi$-uniform domains.
-In fact we see from the following examples that complementary domains of $\varphi_1$-uniform domains are not always $\varphi_2$-uniform.
+In fact we see from the following examples that complementary domains of $\varphi_1$-uniform domains are not always $\varphi$-uniform for any $\varphi$.
 The first example investigates the matter in the case of half-strips. \begin{example} Since the half-strip defined by $S=\{(x,y)\in \Rt:\, x>0,~ -1<y<1\}$ is convex, by the above discussion we observe that it is $\varphi$-uniform with $\varphi(t)=t$.
 On the other hand, by considering the points $z_n=(n,-2)$ and $w_n=(n,2)$ we see that $G:=\Rt\setminus \overline{S}$ is not a $\varphi$-uniform domain.
 Indeed, we have $j_G(z_n,w_n)=\log 5$ and for some $m\in \R\cap J_G[z_n,w_n]$

-This shows that $G$ is not $\varphi$-uniform for any $\varphi$. {$\triangle$} \end{example} Here we construct two more examples of same kind in which the shape of boundary is defined by a smooth function.